Husband Had Undergone Surgery On Infected Knee Weeks Before His Death

 “Through our work we sadly see the devastating impact sepsis can have.
 Ken’s family hope that by sharing their story they can help others by being aware of the symptoms.

 “While incredibly dangerous sepsis can be treated with early detection and treatment.”
-Caroline Brogan - Associate Solicitor
+Caroline Brogan - Senior Associate Solicitor

 Sepsis: Ken Donald's story